shabbychef/pawodi/content/horror/christmas_puke.md

 The game of viral telephone did not stop with the immediate family.
 My father-in-law, in town for the holidays, took ill some three days later, spending the whole night puking.
 The rest of us left the apartment so he could get some sleep.
+It was a bit cold, and we were too fragile to do much outdoors.
 So it was that we found ourselves at Ikea.
-Imagine a family of dehydrated zombies wandering through Ikea, with no visible purpose other than killing time.
+Imagine a family of dehydrated zombies wandering endlessly through Ikea, with no visible purpose other than killing time.
+OK, I guess that describes most people at Ikea, but in our case we were also contagious.